Grundy County, Tennessee: Geography

 According to the U.S. Census Bureau, the county has a total area of 361 sqmi, of which 361 sqmi is land and 0.6 sqmi (0.2%) is water.

 Natural features

-Grundy County contains much of the Fiery Gizzard Trail, renowned for scenic beauty and diversity.
+Grundy County contains much of the Fiery Gizzard Trail, known for its scenery and diversity.

 Wonder Cave is located on the north side of Layne's Cove at the foot of the Cumberland Plateau.
-It was discovered in 1897 by Robert A. Nelson, Melville Anderson, and Will Fitzgerald, who crawled into a small opening next to a large, well-known spring.
+It was discovered in 1897 by Robert A. Nelson, Melville Anderson, and Will Fitzgerald, who crawled into a small opening next to a large spring.
 In 1898, the cave was purchased by R. M. Payne who enlarged the small opening, built trails, and opened the cave to the public as a commercial cave.
 Wonder Cave was a major tourist attraction for nearly 80 years, but construction of the Interstate Highway system diverted tourists away from the old, main highway, Highway 41, and the cave eventually closed.